erikt/MiamiStateMachine/README.md

 // Loaded 512 bytes
 ```

-An event carrying something has to have a `EventKind` of its own, as above.
-Without one it is its own kind, and what it
+An event carrying something has to have an `EventSymbol` of its own, as above.
+Without one it is its own symbol, and what it
 carries then decides the transition.
 The log keeps the events with what they carry, so give it a capacity when that
 is much: `StateMachine<LoadEvent, LoadState>(transitions: transitions, initialState: .idle, logCapacity: 10)`.